Photo by: Gina Coleman/WeedmapsImage lightbox

 - Butane extraction creates popular concentrates like shatter, wax, and live resin.
 Butane strips terpenes and cannabinoids efficiently, and the process requires professional equipment to safely purge residual solvents.

 - CO2 extraction uses pressurized carbon dioxide to pull active compounds, leaving no chemical residues.
-This method produces cleaner concentrates but often sacrifices terpenes, resulting in less flavorful products.
+This method produces cleaner concentrates, though standard CO2 processes can yield less terpene-rich results than hydrocarbon extraction — a gap that advanced supercritical techniques have begun to narrow.

-- Ethanol extraction works well for large-scale production and creates distillates with 90%+ THC.
-However, ethanol can extract unwanted compounds like chlorophyll, requiring additional refinement steps.
+- Ethanol extraction works well for large-scale production and creates distillates typically testing between 85–95% THC.

 Solventless methods preserve natural profiles